OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 similar - anything else that runs the risk of breaking functionality not immediately related to the tablet in question should be split off, made dependent on the configs PR, and targeted to `master`.
-Essentially, merges of `configs` into `master` should ideally not introduce significant breaking behavior or bugs that would impact other users of other tablets.
+Essentially, merges of `configs` into `master` should ideally not introduce significant breaking behavior or bugs that would impact users of other tablets.

 # Code Contributions